 Whichever codec you use, you will need to choose the correct settings for video resolution, frame rate, bit rate, and audio compression settings.
 The settings you choose here depend on what you’re broadcasting, your internet upload speed, and other factors.
 For a comprehensive review of these issues, we recommend you set aside 15 minutes and read this article:

 Streaming service provider

 The final element in achieving high-quality live streams isn’t a piece of equipment, but rather a service.
 Specifically, a streaming service provider.
 This is the business that will ingest the video you broadcast and redistribute it to all your customers.

 A streaming service provider works via a network of servers often called a Content Delivery Network (CDN).
 A CDN includes servers physically located in various locations around the world.
 Therefore, if 1,000, or 100,000, or even a million people try to access your video simultaneously, they will receive it from the closest server.
 This spreads the load around, meaning that each individual visitor gets a faster connection.
-That means higher-quality video for everyone watching your content.
+That means a higher-quality video for everyone watching your content.

 Ideally, you should look for a provider that uses a well-regarded CDN, especially a fast “Tier 1” CDN like Akamai.
 We’ve written in the past about the best streaming service providers for religious groups, so check out that link for more in-depth information comparing different providers.

 Creating an A/V plan